-You can also customize the consent checkbox text of the form.
+You can also customise the consent tickbox text of the form.
 You can find a step-by-step guide on how to do that in this article.

 A mandatory Captcha has also been implemented for all contact forms in WebDirect.
-A Captcha is a test used to determine whether a website’s user is in fact a human to restrict spamming.
+A Captcha is a test used to determine whether a user is in fact a human.
+This is to reduce spamming.